taocpp/PEGTL/doc/Actions-and-States.md

 Actions often need to store and/or reference portions of the input for after the parsing run, for example when an abstract syntax tree is generated.
 Some of the syntax tree nodes will contain portions of the input, for example for a variable name in a script language that needs to be stored in the syntax tree just as it occurs in the input data.

-The **default safe choice** is to copy the matched portions of the input data that are passed to an action by storing a deep copy of the data as `std::string`, as obtained by the input class' `string()`-method, in the data structures built while parsing.
+The **default safe choice** is to copy the matched portions of the input data that are passed to an action by storing a deep copy of the data as `std::string`, as obtained by the input class' `string()` member function, in the data structures built while parsing.

 ### Apply0

-In cases where the matched part of the input is not required, an action method named `apply0()` is implemented.
+In cases where the matched part of the input is not required, an action can implement `apply0()`.
-This allows for some internal optimisations compared to the `apply()`-method which receives the matched input as first argument.
+This allows for some internal optimisations compared to when the action's static member function is called `apply()`.

 ```c++
 template<>